-What do Jack Welch, Helen Mirren, Robert De Niro, Mick Jagger, Tom Brokaw and Martha Stewart all have in common?
+What do Jack Welch, Helen Mirren, Robert De Niro, Mick Jagger, Tom Brokaw, and Martha Stewart all have in common?
 They are members of the Traditionalist Generation born between 1925 – 1945 and they are still working… and still killin’ it!
 In this post you will learn to marvelous contributions Traditionalists continue to make in society and your well being.
-After you read it, call you mom and your gramma!
+After you read it, call your mom and your gramma!

 Traditionalist = Tough Times, Sacrifice, and Hard Work